Your dog’s proactive healthcare

 With regular health and weight checks, we identify concerns at an early stage, allowing for their best possible outcome.
 Should a concern be found, we will contact you to discuss it.
-We then send a detailed written report and recommendation to your primary veterinary practitioner or specialist.
+We then send a detailed written report and recommendation to your primary veterinary practitioner and/or London veterinary specialist.

 Your dog’s preventative medicine

 Preventative care supports a happy and long life.
 We administer your dog’s annual vaccinations and provide year round protection against parasites.

 No one wants their dog to catch an infectious disease, and vaccination is one of the ways that we can help protect them.
 Annual boosters are necessary against some diseases.
 But not all.

 Vet in the City will administer only those vaccines needed to maintain protection.
 We use vaccines that are licensed to provide three years protection against Parvovirus, Canine Hepatitis and Distemper.
 Leptospirosis requires a yearly vaccination.
 Vet in the City provides the improved vaccine that offers protection against all four strains of the disease.
 This is especially important for dogs who travel.
 We also provide yearly protection against Kennel Cough.
 Its name, unfortunately, is a misnomer, as it is transmitted when any dogs are in close contact (like in daycare, not just in kennels).
 It is spread by coughing, sneezing or nose to nose contact and the intranasal vaccine mirrors this natural route of infection.